oli223lopez/TBDeveloped/README.md

 https://tbdeveloped1.herokuapp.com/#/

 # Background and Overview
 You're someone with an idea that you know for sure will take off, or maybe you're a developer with a problem that you are stuck on.
-In both instances you are looking for someone who can help you out and
+In both instances you are looking for someone who can help you out and with:
 * Bulletin Board: Users can post project ideas and request
 * Real-time communications: Allowing users to communicate through video chat and/or messaging.
-* Reviews: Users can rate the experience they had with eachother
+TBDeveloped can make this possible!

 ### Features
 * Users can post questions or business ideas for people to respond to.